kedougou

 Language:

-Kédougou, a city in Senegal, is predominantly inhabited by the Bedik and Bassari ethnic groups.
-The most commonly spoken languages are Bedik and Bassari, local ethnic languages, along with Pulaar (also known as Fula or Fulani), a widely spoken language in the region.
-French, being the official language of Senegal, is also used, particularly in administrative and educational contexts.
+In Kédougou, a city in southeastern Senegal, the most commonly spoken languages are Pulaar and Bedik.
+Pulaar, also known as Fula or Fulani, is a Senegambian language spoken by the Fula people.
+Bedik is a language spoken by the Bedik ethnic group, who inhabit the hills of the Kédougou Region.
+French, the official language of Senegal, is also spoken, particularly in administrative and educational contexts.